 The LG 27GL850-B uses a Nano IPS panel, with 98% sRGB coverage so needless to say it truly shines in delivering color reproduction which is important for any sort of professional work.
 I found it to be an excellent tool for my occasional photo editing and video color grading projects.

-The LG UltraGear 27GL850-B is a monitor that provides a careful balance of gaming performance and color accuracy, making it a great choice for RTX 3070 users who need a monitor that can do it all, or can’t afford separate monitor for gaming and professional work.
+The LG UltraGear 27GL850-B is a monitor that provides a careful balance of gaming performance and color accuracy, making it a great choice for RTX 3070 users who need a monitor that can do it all or can’t afford a separate monitor for gaming and professional work.

 Understanding Monitor Specifications